Allied Democratic Forces insurgency: 2025

-ADF militants perpetrated the Kasanga Massacre on 12 February, where rebels entered the village of Mayuba in Lubero Territory, North Kivu and abducted at least 70 Christian civilians.
-The captives were subsequently taken to a Protestant church in the nearby village of Kasanga, North Kivu, where they were beheaded using machetes.
-The bodies were discovered on 15 February.
-The FARDC reinsured populations in Ituri to continue about their daily business on 17 February, referencing the early February arrival of additional Ugandan troops.
-The UPDF and FARDC would begin discussions in the Bunia about pooling resources in this southern part of the province.
-Local residents, however, remained skeptical about motivations considering the precarious situation between the DRC and Rwanda, which was discussed at the UNSC's 9863rd Meeting following M23 massacres in Bukavu, North Kivu.
-This was also born from a Twitter post published that day by Ugandan President Museveni's son, Lieutenant General Muhoozi Kainerugaba, threatening to attack and take control of the city of Bunia, Ituri province if "all forces" there did not lay down their arms.
+The FARDC reinsured populations in Ituri to continue about their daily business on the 17th, noting the early February arrival of additional Ugandan troops.
+The UPDF and FARDC would begin discussions in Bunia, Ituri Province, about pooling resources in this southern part of the province.
+Local residents, however, remained skeptical about motivations considering the precarious situation between the DRC and Rwanda, which was discussed at the UN Security Council's meeting following M23 massacres in Bukavu, North Kivu.
+This was also born from a Twitter post published that day by Ugandan President Museveni's son, Lieutenant General Muhoozi Kainerugaba, threatening to attack and take control of Bunia if "all forces" there did not lay down their arms.
 Kainerugaba's desire was speculated to be linked to his 11 February post claiming that the Bahema ethnic group was being killed.
-Furthermore, Kainerugaba has expressed an outspoken support for Rwandan President, Paul Kagame, who himself has claimed no link between the M23 and Rwanda, and called M23 fighters "brothers of ours" regarding rights for Congolese Tutsis.
+Furthermore, Kainerugaba has expressed an outspoken support for Rwandan President Paul Kagame, who himself has claimed no link between the M23 and Rwanda, and called M23 fighters "brothers of ours" regarding rights for Congolese Tutsis.

 On 18 February, along the 72-kilometer Eringeti-Kainama road, in the Lese farmlands, a farmer stepped on an IED, causing injuries which he succumbed to in the Beni General Hospital.
 Local sources believed the explosive was placed by ADF troops, considering militants had been seen crossing this road and others nearby.

-On 21 February, Ugandan President Museveni publicly commented that the UPDF's deployment in the DRC, as Ugandan troops were present in Bunia, was solely to fight the ADF, and not to combat M23 rebels.
+On 21 February, Museveni publicly commented that the UPDF's deployment in the DRC, as Ugandan troops were present in Bunia, was solely to fight the ADF, and not to combat M23 rebels.